-

 What rights do companies and individuals have in relation to privacy or data protection in the context of a financial crime investigation?

 On the individual side, they have the right to access their personal data held by organisations, including information collected during financial investigations.
-They are allowed also to request corrections to their personal data if it is inaccurate or incomplete.
+They are also allowed to request corrections to their personal data if it is inaccurate or incomplete.
 Under certain circumstances, they may request the deletion of their personal data.
 They can also object to the processing of their personal data in specific situations, particularly if it is being processed unlawfully.
 Despite this, authorities may have legal grounds to access personal data during a financial crime investigation if necessary for enforcing the law or preventing crimes.
 This includes compliance with judicial orders or subpoenas.
 Of course, any infringement on privacy rights must be proportionate and necessary for the investigation, balancing the rights of individuals against the need for effective law enforcement.

 On the privacy rights in investigations ongoing, as we said, individuals and companies are presumed innocent until proven guilty, which implies a right to privacy regarding accusations and investigations.
 While authorities have powers to investigate, the details of an investigation must be handled confidentially to protect the rights of those involved, particularly if they are not charged with any crime.
-For those reasons, criminal files always are totally confidential.
+For those reasons, criminal files are always totally confidential.

 Finally, in Argentina exists the National Directorate for Personal Data Protection, a body that oversees the enforcement of data protection laws in the country and addresses complaints related to privacy violations, including in the context of investigations.